RunOpenCode/twig-bufferized-template/README.markdown

 ## Bufferize existing Twig nodes

 If you have some custom tags that needs to be bufferized by default, you can wrap arround that tags with `{% bufferize %}` and `{%  endbufferize %}` tags.
-However, you can do that automatically by configuring extension to bufferize your nodes by default.
+However, you can do that automatically by configuring extension to bufferize your tags by default.
 In order to achieve that, configure extension parameter `nodes` by adding array of full qualified class name as array key and execution priority as array value, example: